eliblurr/TurntablTitans/hackproject/decisions/adr-01.md

 ## Design Decisions

-* Use of an open source embedding model (all-mpnet-base-v2 ) and the GPT-3 language model, both trained on extensive datasets for our use case to ensure quality and accuracy
+* Use of an open source embedding model (all-mpnet-base-v2 ) and the GPT-3 language model, both trained on extensive datasets for our use case to ensure quality and accuracy.
-* Use of the open source embedding model (all-mpnet-base-v2 ), from our tests and analysis, will reduce operational costs by 91%
+* Use of the open source embedding model (all-mpnet-base-v2 ), from our tests and analysis, will reduce operational costs by 91%.
-* Due to hardware limitations, use of a paid large language model, accounting for 8% of total operational costs
+* Due to hardware limitations, use of a paid large language model, accounting for 8% of total operational costs.
+* Speech-to-Text and Text-to-Speech will be achieved using open source models from Silero.